-We want to be able to give you an opportunity to buy souvenirs so we include some stops at museums or exhibitions, which demonstrates a craft or product unique to that region with pieces available to buy.
-We understand that souvenir hunting is not for everyone so we aim to take you to places, which hold local interest.
+We want to be able to give you an opportunity to buy souvenirs, so we include some stops at museums or exhibitions that demonstrates a craft or product unique to that region with pieces available to buy.
+We understand that souvenir hunting is not for everyone, so we aim to take you to places which hold local interest; for example, in Agra you will be able to see local artists creating stunning marble pieces, similar to what is used on the Taj Mahal.
 We trust you will enjoy these opportunities to learn about local arts and crafts and understand their historical and cultural importance.